 - Tired eyes

-For incidental cases of dry eyes, over-the-counter eye lubricants are all that are required to ease the discomfort.
+If you only have incidental cases of dry eyes, over-the-counter eye lubricants are all that may be required to ease the discomfort.
 But when the body cannot or does not produce enough tears, or when the tears are drained or evaporated too quickly to properly protect the eye, this can be a condition known as dry eye syndrome.
 Depending on the cause and extent of dry eye syndrome, it may or may not be able to be completely cured.
 Even when not cured, however, the symptoms can be managed.

-Other treatments involve topical eye drops, steroid eye drops, oral nutritional supplements, oral antibiotics and drops such as Oasis Tears™ and LidHygenix™.
+Other treatments may involve topical eye drops, steroid eye drops, oral nutritional supplements, and in some cases oral antibiotics.